 php_value auto_prepend_file "..." in a vhost file.
 Why?
 Because some remote code exploits involves sending control code in request headers.
 For example,

-The reason I really like git version control is because when performing
+One reason I really like Git version control is because when performing

-git pull on a compromised server, any new or changed files should be caught when git asks you to “stash or commit” them.
+git pull on a compromised server, any new or changed web files should be caught when git asks you to “stash or commit” them.
 Win.
+Eventually I set up a continuous deployment (CD) system with Github and webhooks to automate this process.
+We’ve had no new server hacks in my tenure.

 - I had just started with a new company at this time. ↩